danistrebel/genai-factory/cloud-run-single/1-apps/README.md

 ## I have not used 0-projects

 The [0-projects](../0-projects) module also produces the Terraform input files needed for this stage to work.
-If you are not leveraging [0-projects](../0-projects) it's your responsibility to create the `terraform.tfvars` file needed by this module.
+If you are not leveraging [0-projects](../0-projects) it's your responsibility to create the `terraform.tfvars` file, reflecting what's requested by [variables.tf](./variables.tf) in this module.

 <!-- BEGIN TFDOC -->
 ## Variables